CartoDB/carto-vl/docs/guides/04-data-driven-visualizations.md

 ### Numeric values / Bubble-maps

 When dealing with point data, an interesting visualization is the bubble-map.
-In a bubble-map each point has a width that depends on a feature property.
+In a bubble-map, each point has a width that depends on a feature property.

 Matching between numbers (the feature's data) and other numbers (the point sizes) is a special case because basic math can create the required match without the need for the special function `ramp`.
 However, using `ramp` facilitates some advanced usages.
 In the following subsections we'll see both approaches, learning how to create bubble maps like this:
 <div class="example-map">